 - 3 ounces Feta or fresh goat cheese (chevre), crumbled

 Rinse the lentils with water in a colander and look over carefully, removing any tiny stones or debris.
-Put in a medium pot with the garlic and bay leaf and cover by 2 to 3 inches with water.
+Put in a medium pot with the garlic and bay leaf and cover by 3 inches with water.
 Bring to a boil.
 Once water boils, drop the heat until it simmers.
-Simmer until the lentils are just tender, but not mushy, about 20 minutes.
+Simmer for 10 minutes, add 2 teaspoons salt, and continue simmering until the lentils are just tender, but not mushy (15 to 20 minutes total simmer time).

-While the lentils cook, in a medium bowl, make a dressing by whisking together the shallot, mustard, salt, vinegar, oil, several cracks of black pepper, and the optional sumac.
+While the lentils cook, in a medium bowl, whisk together the mustard, salt, vinegar, oil, several cracks of black pepper, and sumac.
+Add the shallot and whisk again.